-- Fronto, Fanta, Funta and any other name that starts with the letter ‘F’ is usually in reference to a dark, wrapper grade tobacco leaf.
-Actual variety / strain does not matter, even though certain varieties have certainly become more popular than others over the years.
+- Fronto, Fanta, Funta, and any other name that starts with the letter ‘F’ is usually in reference to a dark, wrapper grade tobacco leaf.
+Actual variety/strain does not matter, even though certain varieties have certainly become more popular than others over the years.

-- Wrapper grade fronto leaves should have very little to no damage since they are being used for ‘wrapper’.
+- Wrapper grade fronto leaves should have very little to no damage since they are being used for ‘wrapper.’
 An experienced fronto leaf user knows that they can cut around damaged areas and still use the best parts of a compromised leaf.
 No fronto leaf has to go to waste!
 Most Popular Choices: QB52 Fronto Leaf, CT Fronto Leaf

 - Grabba Leaf, Hot Grabba Leaf, or Red Rose are names that refer to a dark and thick type of fronto leaf that is usually crushed and blended.
 Most Popular Choice: Dark Fire Cured

-- Thicker and darker varieties of fronto leaf (like Grabba and Red Rose) are extremely popular in Jamaica and throughout the Caribbean islands.
+- Thicker and darker varieties of fronto leaf (like Grabba and Red Rose) are popular in Jamaica and throughout the Caribbean islands.

 How To Use Fronto Leaf For Wraps or Grabba?
 Here Are Some Guidelines To Follow:

-- The process will be the same whether you have purchased a pre-packaged Fronto Leaf or you took advantage of wholesale pricing by purchasing Fronto Leaf by the pound.
+- The process will be the same whether you have purchased a pre-packaged Fronto Leaf, or you took advantage of wholesale pricing by purchasing Fronto Leaf by the pound.
 You begin by opening the bag.

-- Before you go much further, make sure your Fronto Leaf has a good moisture level.
+- Before you go much further, make sure your Fronto Leaf has a proper moisture level.
 If your leaf is dry and brittle (not easily pliable), you risk damage if you handle it in this state.
 To bring a dry leaf back to life, just mist it with water and seal it back up in the package until it absorbs enough moisture to regain pliability.
-If the leaf ends up getting overly moist just leave it out to dry in the open air until it is just right.
+If the leaf ends up getting overly moist, just leave it out to dry in the open air until it is just right.

 - If you are using Fronto Leaf as Grabba Leaf, let the leaf air dry and then crush it up to smoke as needed.